goelp14/Hacky-Holidays-2020-Writeups/README.md

 | [Wishes](#wishes)                                 | `pwn`       | 75     |
 | [Reinder](#reinder)                               | `web`       | 175    |

 Note that I am only providing writeups of challenges I completely solved.
 A lot of them contained multiple parts that I did not solve all the way through.
+There were some really cool IoT, Reversing, Networking, and Forensics challenges I would have loved to include otherwise.
+Thank you Deloitte for hosting an awesome CTF!

 ## Happy New Maldoc